daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 ##### REQ-TRAQ-SWL-13 Requirement attributes

 The RMT SHALL read the attributes of each requirement from the attributes section at the end of the requirement definition.
+The attributes section starts with an [ATX heading](https://github.github.com/gfm/#atx-headings) with the title "Attributes:".
+Since attributes belong to a requirement, the attribute ATX heading level will be higher than the containing requirement heading level.
+For example, a requirement defined with an ATX heading level of 3 will have attributes with ATX heading level 4 or higher.

-The attributes section starts with a level 6 [ATX heading](https://github.github.com/gfm/#atx-headings).
-The requirement attributes are formatted one per line.
+The requirement attributes are formatted one per line:

     ###### Attributes:
     - NAME1: VALUE1